mckennapsean/dissertation/content/02-background.md

 However, design methods can be evaluative at any step or phase, to limit or narrow the choice of potential artifacts going forward.
-This points to another gap between existing visualization design process models and the plethora of design methods that get utilized.
+This points to another gap between existing visualization design process models and the plethora of design methods that get utilized in real-world projects and could be taught to novices.